Privacy Policy

 • European Union: Aisle s.r.o., Jindřišská 939/20, 110 00 Prague 1, Czech Republic, [email protected]

-We review and respond to all privacy inquiries and rights requests in accordance with applicable data-protection laws, including the EU GDPR, UK GDPR, and CCPA/CPRA.
+We review and respond to all privacy inquiries and rights requests in accordance with applicable data-protection laws, including the EU GDPR and UK GDPR.

 1. Information We Collect